SokolDuck/cbuffer/README.md

 - `String() string`: To support "%s" and conversion to string.

-### OrderedCircuitBuffer Functions
+### OrderedCircularBuffer Functions
-- All the same as CircuitBuffer
+- All the same as CircularBuffer

 - `Add(item T) error`: Adds a new item to the buffer.
 The item must be greater than or equal to the last item in the buffer.